Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Some woman for...

-What was it?
+Hang on, what was it?

 It was some woman for one woman.
-Some woman for one woman?
-It was some woman for one woman.

 That's some woman for one woman.

-Yeah, that's a lot of women for one woman.
+a lot of woman for one woman.

-Yeah, you know, like that's a lot of things to accomplish and it was just one person.
+Yeah, you know, like, that's a lot of things to accomplish, and it was just one person.

 Yeah.